SheatNoisette/postmarket_redmi_9a/SPECS.md

 ## Software Out-Of-The-Box

+Before messing with the phone, I made a backup of the system partition using mtkclient.
+This will be useful if something goes wrong.

+Everything presented here is from the stock ROM in the EU version of the phone without any updates (Out-Of-The-Box).
+This may not be the same for other versions released in other countries.

 ### Android reported

+The phone is running Android 11, which is quite slow (but it's Android, so it's).

+Some data from the phone:
 - Android 11 (RP1A.200720.011)
     - Android ID: 13676d16cfe1d57d
 - MIUI Global 12.5.5 Stable (V125)